BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 > It was not included in later editions, and D'Agapeyeff is said to have admitted later to having forgotten how he had encrypted it.

-There's some other vauge "quotes" online regarding D'Agapeyeff's son "remembering him being very embarassed that he had forgotten how to solve it" or some other variation of this.
+There's some other vague "quotes" online regarding D'Agapeyeff's son "remembering him being very embarrassed that he had forgotten how to solve it" or some other variation of this.

 Many use this as proof that the cipher is unsolvable.
 However, in all my research I can't actually find a source for this quote.
 Not even Wikipedia has a reference (A classic Wikipedia problem!).